House of Lords Reform Bill [HL]

 Groups Affected

-- Hereditary Peers: Lose their right to sit in the House of Lords.
+- Hereditary Peers: Will lose their seats in the House of Lords.

-- Voters: Will be able to elect members to the House of Lords, with eligibility mirroring existing parliamentary elections.
+- Voters: Will be able to elect members to the House of Lords, though the electorate will remain largely the same as for parliamentary elections.

-- Government: Responsible for managing and funding the elections and the running of the reformed House.
+- Government: Will be responsible for implementing the legislation, managing elections, and funding the reformed House.

 Powered by nyModel